sushmangupta/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/1CO - Intro to shopware ecosyste/6LU_shopware_extensions.md

 ## Themes

 **Definition**:
 Themes are collections of templates and styles that define the visual appearance of an online store.
-They control the layout, color scheme, typography, and overall design of the store's frontend.
+They change the appearance of your storefront by altering elements like layout, color scheme, typography, and overall design.

 **Purpose**:
 - Improve aesthetic appeal.